CI server integration

 Set these as editor’s variables by editing the pipeline in Azure Devops.
 Select Settable at queue time on the pipeline editor's Variables tab.

-3. Make sure you have the latest Azure DevOps ValueEdge extension installed.
-If your version is outdated, when a user tries to run the pipeline, ValueEdge will issue a message indicating the required version.
-For details, see Configure the plugin to access ValueEdge.
+3. Make sure that you have the latest Azure DevOps OpenText Core Software Delivery Platform extension installed.
+If your version is outdated, when a user tries to run the pipeline, a message opens listing the required version.
+For details, see Configure the plugin.

-4. Test suite and tests should be created first in ValueEdge (these can be created with pipeline injection).
+4. Create a test suite and tests in OpenText Core Software Delivery Platform (these can be created with pipeline injection).

 5. Add credentials: